Mvelasquez0409/MargaretProjects-/README.md

 # Margaret Velasquez Portfolio ♡

-Welcome to my Data Analyst portfolio, a place where I invite you to explore a world of data-driven insights and projects, all curated with a feminine touch.
+Welcome to my Data Analyst portfolio, a place where I invite you to explore a world of data-driven insights and projects.
 Here, I'll take you through a selection of endeavors that highlight my prowess in harnessing the power of Python, SQL, Tableau, and Power BI to transform raw data into actionable knowledge.
 As a data enthusiast, my forte lies in gathering, cleaning, analyzing, and visualizing data, all while adding a touch of elegance.

 About Me:
 I am a passionate and results-driven Data Analyst with a flair for blending the art and science of data.
 My keen eye for detail and an innate curiosity make me adept at translating complex data sets into captivating insights.
-Below, you'll discover a collection of projects that showcase my skills and creativity in the field of data analytics, with a feminine sensibility.
+Below, you'll discover a collection of projects that showcase my skills and creativity in the field of data analytics.

 Project Highlights: